boomlinde/petshop/README.md

 Petshop
 =======

-Petshop is a Commodore 64 PETSCII editor.
+Petshop is a PETSCII editor targetting the Commodore 64.
 It implements few but powerful editing features to enable quick editing using the keyboard.

 The central concept of the editor is the selection.
 This is a rectangle that most editing commands apply to.
 The selection can be moved around